-We aim to make our website accessible to as many people as possible and implement the UK Government access keys.
+We aim to make our website accessible to as many people as possible.

 We have enabled our website to be used with BrowseAloud software.

 Speech enabling our website provides an additional way of accessing content for people who find it hard to read.
 This includes those with dyslexia or learning difficulties, those for whom English is not their first language, or anyone with a mild visual impairment.

 BrowseAloud is free to download and users have control over the voice, word pronunciations and speech highlighting.